Digital-BC/DBCinfo/README.md

-#DigitalBC (Info) Website.
+DigitalBC (Info) Website.

 A work in progress.

-- Main branch - a single page with brief description of projects and contact
+- Main branch - a single page with brief description of the project and contact

-- 'TBD' branch - multiple pages, to build incrementally and merge at a later date (pending)
+- 'TBD' branch - multiple pages, to build incrementally and merge at a later date (pending) (flush out skeleton pages and unhide nav links)

+- ... ?